 What to Wear

-People can feel sore after treatment, which may last 1 or 2 days.
+Many patients will feel tired after treatment.
+Some people can feel sore after treatment, which may last 1 or 2 days.
 It is usually the sort of achey feeling you get after being at the gym.
 Everyone is different so sometimes discomfort can last longer, if you have any concerns please phone.